Semantic-VAE: Semantic-Alignment Latent Representation for Better Speech Synthesis: Method

 \section{Method}

-As illustrated in Fig. \ref{fig:1}, we propose an improved training paradigm for acoustic VAE systems that incorporates semantic regularization to mitigate the reconstruction and generation optimization dilemma.
 In this section, we provide a detailed introduction of our proposed method, highlighting its key components and underlying motivations.
 Section \ref{sec:vae} introduces our baseline VAE architecture and objective.
 Section \ref{sec:align} presents our strategy for semantic regularizing latent representations using pre-trained self-supervised learning (SSL) speech models.